 Our Behavioral Health and Substance Use Programs in New York

-In New York City alone we provide 256 units of housing in seven different locations for this population.
-We also provide more than 290 scatter site units for people living with mental illness and 134 units of mixed-use supportive housing with services available 24/7.
+In New York City alone we provide 256 units of housing in seven different locations for individuals living with behavioral health issues.
+We also provide more than 290 scatter site units and 134 units of mixed-use supportive housing with services available 24/7.
 Our Wales Avenue Residence, a permanent supportive housing facility, has a three-year operating license from the New York State Office of Mental Health.
 VOA-GNY is also a member of The Coalition of Behavioral Health and The Supportive Housing Network of New York.

 Services we provide include:

 - Social skills training

 Our staff identifies service strategies that incorporate each individual’s strengths, abilities, needs and preferences into the service design.
 This is all designed to ensure safety, recovery, and wellness for those in our care.